Why People Are Not Feet

 John Bowlby, the father of attachment theory, faced an uphill but ultimately successful battle to disprove the plantar theory of human nature.
 In an influential series of books, Bowlby brought psychology, ethology, and evolutionary theory together to argue that healthy human development is in fact based on the psychological security of being able to depend on our loved ones to meet our emotional needs and protect us from danger.

 When we are infants, we are completely dependent and vulnerable.
-According to Bowlby, healthy socio-emotional development hinges on the child learning that his or her innate needs for proximity, safety, and comfort will be adequately met by protective adults.
+According to Bowlby, healthy socio-emotional development hinges on the child learning that their innate needs for proximity, safety, and comfort will be adequately met by protective adults.
 When one feels that one can depend on a protective figure for safety and security, one is more willing to explore one’s world, and paradoxically, become a more independent person later in life.

 The notion that by accepting dependence from loved ones one can foster their independence sounds counterintuitive, for sure.
 Yet, hundreds of studies show this phenomenon clearly—when children feel they have a “secure base” that they can rely on, they exhibit greater independence and psychological well-being both as children and adults.
 Check out, for example, this video, which illustrates an experimental paradigm called, “The Strange Situation”: